 6. Think Outside the (Cardboard) Box

 A basic cardboard box doesn’t look like much, and chances are you have one in your basement, or someone nearby is willing to unload some from their basement.
 But with a bit of paint and imagination, a basic cardboard box can be transformed into an incredible one-of-a-kind costume.
-For some inspiration read this blog post full of ideas for cardboard box costumes.

 What are some ways that you save money on Halloween costumes?